seanmor5/genex/guides/introduction/configuration.md

 # Configuration

-Genex offers a number of customization options.
+Genex offers a number of configuration options.
 This is a comprehensive list.

+To adjust radiation, crossover, and mutation rates, please see the [Customization]() guide.

 Configuration options are provided after the `use Genex` line in your module.